 To test the system's effectiveness, users can upload new interview recordings using the 'Predict Communication Skills' button.
 The system applies the trained models to these test recordings, delivering predictions on communication skill levels and identifying strengths and areas for improvement.
-This process ensures that the system provides accurate and reliable assessments of communication skills in non-conventional interview settings.

-In this paper author giving is comparative various study on technologies exists on predicting communication skills from interview candidate.
-This predictions are based on Video.
-Audio and essay written questions and answers.
+This process ensures that the provides accurate and assessments of communication skills in non-conventional interview settings.
+In this paper author is giving comparative study on various technologies exists on predicting communication skills from interview candidate.
+These predictions are based on Video, Audio and essay written questions and answers.
 For all prediction models they have used machine learning XGBOOST and deep learning algorithms.
-All existing technologies are giving an accuracy of 80 to 90% on communication skill essay based prediction but our employed XGBOOST giving an accuracy between 95 to 96%.
-For video monitoring author using candidate facial expression to predict weather candidate is confident or confuse by analysing facial and eye information
+All existing technologies are giving an accuracy of 80 to 90% on essay-based communication skill prediction but our employed XGBOOST giving an accuracy between 95 to 96%.
+For video monitoring author using candidate facial expression predict weather to candidate is confident or confuse by analysing facial and eye information